apache/trafficserver/doc/admin-guide/plugins/cache_promote.en.rst

       @plugin=cache_promote.so @pparam=--policy=lru \
       @pparam=--hits=10 @pparam=--buckets=10000

-Note that the `--sample` option is available for all policies, and when used to reduce pressure on the under heavy load.
+Note :option:`--sample` is available for all policies and can be used to reduce pressure under heavy load.